Efficient Deep Visual and Inertial Odometry with Adaptive Visual Modality Selection: Introduction

 Visual-inertial odometry (VIO) estimates the agent’s self-motion using information collected from cameras and inertial measurement unit (IMU) sensors.
 With its wide applications in navigation and autonomous driving, VIO became one of the most important problems in the field of robotics and computer vision.
 Compared with visual odometry (VO) methods \cite{cadena2016past, engel2017direct, mur2015orb, forster2014svo}, VIO systems \cite{qin2018vins, li2013high} incorporate additional IMU measurements and thus achieve more robust performance in texture-less environments and/or in extreme lightning conditions.
-However, classical VIO methods (not based on deep learning) rely heavily on manual interventions for system initialization and careful parameter tuning for various environments.
-There are still significant challenges to deploying such systems with rapid calibration for fast-moving scenarios \cite{yang2018challenges}.
+However, classical VIO methods (not based on deep learning) rely heavily on manual interventions for system initialization and careful parameter tuning (e.g., number of features per frame, threshold of feature matching, and keyframe selection) for each test environment.
+Besides, there are still significant challenges to deploying such systems with rapid calibration for fast-moving scenarios \cite{yang2018challenges}.

-With tremendous success of deep learning in various computer vision tasks \cite{krizhevsky2012imagenet, simonyan2014very, ren2015faster}, data-driven VIO methods \cite{clark2017vinet, chen2019selective, liu2021atvio, shamwell2018vision, han2019deepvio, almalioglu2019selfvio} have drawn significant attention to the community, and they achieve competitive performance in both accuracy and robustness in challenging scenarios.
+With the tremendous success of deep learning in various computer vision tasks \cite{krizhevsky2012imagenet, simonyan2014very, ren2015faster}, data-driven VIO methods \cite{clark2017vinet, chen2019selective, liu2021atvio, shamwell2018vision, han2019deepvio, almalioglu2019selfvio} have drawn significant attention to the community, and they achieve competitive performance in both accuracy and robustness in challenging scenarios.
 Compared with classical geometric-based methods, these learning-based VIO solutions extract better features using deep neural networks (DNN).
 In addition, they can learn a better fusion mechanism between visual and inertial features to filter out abnormal sensor data while training on large-scale datasets.
 However, such learning-based methods typically have significant overhead in computation and power consumption, which is not affordable to energy-constrained mobile platforms operating with low-cost, energy-efficient cameras and IMU sensors.